hhamazaki/Shiny-Apps/Spawner_Recruit/documents/MSE_help.md

 ---
 **Management Strategy Evaluation Analyses**
-Management Strategy Evaluation (MSE) Analyses is a closed feedback loop simulation model analysis.
-The model has two components:(1) salmon population dynamic model based on SR model derived from the SR analyses, and (2) fishery management model that conducts fishery and escapement.
+Management Strategy Evaluation (MSE) Analyses is a closed feedback loop simulation model analysis.The model has two components:(1) salmon population dynamic model based on SR model derived from the SR analyses, and (2) fishery management model that conducts fishery and escapement.
 The escapement determined by the fishery management model will determine future population dynamics and fishery management, and thus the model is a closed feedback loop.
 **NOTE***
 This simulation assumes no changes in escapement goal range and fishery management strategy